 1. Know What to Present

-Most people will have different needs for their portfolio based on their own situation.
+Most people will have different needs and website ideas for their portfolio based on their own situation.
 For example, a graphic designer’s portfolio will often showcase different things and most likely in a different way as compared to, perhaps, a Sales Manager.

 The presentation includes not only what you want to present, but how it is done.
 This doesn’t just cover what you want them to know, but also how they experience it.
 Do you want it to be a streamlined, linear experience, or should it be dynamic and interactive?